Injury Attorneys | Restoring LivesTM

 The most recent data from the American Cancer Society estimated over 1.6 million new cancer diagnoses in 2015 alone—with 35,620 new cases resting in Indiana.
 Sadly, about 1,620 people are expected to die across the country every day from cancer; however, treatment options do exist, and they’ve been successful in saving thousands of lives.

-One of the more common treatment options for cancer is chemotherapy–but it’s a pretty broad term: What does chemotherapy entail?
+One of the more common treatment options for cancer is chemotherapy, but it’s a pretty broad term: What does chemotherapy entail?
 What are the types and purposes of different chemotherapy drugs?
-The Indianapolis drug injury attorneys at Wilson Kehoe Winingham want to offer up some answers.

-Chemotherapy is the act of treating diseases—especially the treatment of cancer—by way of various chemical substances (i.e. drugs/medications).
+Chemotherapy is the act of treating diseases—especially the treatment of cancer—by way of various chemical substances (i.e. drugs and medications).

-Depending on the type of drug and the treatment options pursued, chemotherapy drugs can work to:
+Depending on the type of drug and the treatment options pursued, chemotherapy drugs can work to accomplish the following:

 Because of the large variety of chemotherapy drugs—as well the as types of cancers and locations within the body that it can grow—chemotherapy drugs can be administered in many different ways: orally, injected into the arteries, veins, under the skin, into the fluid around the spinal cord or brain, or into the muscles.
 For long-term treatment, surgically-implanted catheters may also be inserted into the body.